Increment Variable Value in Bash Scripts [4+ Examples]

 In this section, I will show you the process of incrementing variables using the for loop.
 In the first case, I will show you pre-increment, and in the second case, I will show you post-increment.

-In pre-increment operation, increment operation can be done before the main task utilizing the for loop.
+In pre-increment operation, increment operation can be done before the main task utilizing the bash for loop.
 Here I will develop a script where the value of the variable x will be incremented, and then the incremented value will be assigned to variable a.
-To know more, follow the below script.
+To know more, follow the below script:

 #!/bin/bash